 Sustainable and xeric gardens benefit from the addition of the Stokes aster (Stokesia laevis).
 Care of this charming plant is minimal once the Stokes aster plant is established in the garden.
 You can grow Stokes asters for a burst of spring and summer color against a backdrop of evergreen shrubs and native foliage plants for a pleasing display.

 Stokes Asters Flowers

-Stokes asters have flowers as big as 4 inches, with frilly petals and intricate centers.
-Stokes asters flowers bloom from late spring through summer in shades of silvery white, electric blue and rosy pink.
-The species is native to the southern United States, and depending on location Stokes aster care may last for the entire summer.
+Stokes asters have flowers as big as 4 inches (10 cm.), with frilly petals and intricate centers.
+Stokes asters flowers bloom from late spring through summer in shades of silvery white, electric blue, and rosypink.
+The species is native to the southern United States and, depending on location, Stokes aster care may last for the entire summer.

 How to Grow Stokes Asters

-Grow Stokes aster plant in a sunny location in more northern areas, while Stokes asters flowers offer longer bloom with protection from glaring afternoon sun in hotter places.
-Stokes aster care includes keeping new plantings well watered after planting.
+Grow Stokes aster plant in a sunny location in more northern areas.
+However, Stokes asters flowers offer longer bloom with protection from glaring afternoon sun in hotter places.
+Care for them includes keeping new plantings well-watered after planting.
 Once established, growing Stokes asters are drought tolerant.
 Grow Stokes asters in slightly acidic, well-draining soil for the best performance from the Stokes aster plant.

 Now that you’ve learned the beauty of this plant and of how easy Stokes aster care can be, try planting this great native in your flower garden.
 It will multiply so that you have many more to place in your display in just a few years.